Fusobacterium

 Although older sources state that Fusobacterium is part of the normal flora of the human oropharynx, the current consensus is that Fusobacterium should always be treated as a pathogen.
-F. prausnitzii, a gut commensal associated with healthy patients, was completely reclassified as Faecalibacterium (Clostridiales:Ruminococcaceae) in 2002.
+There are thirteen described Fusobacterium strains; the predominant one affecting humans is F. nucleatum, followed by F. necrophorum, which also affects animals, mainly cattle.

+Background

+History

+Although the genus was not discovered until 1900 by Courmont and Cade, the first documented Fusobacterium infection was reported in 1898 by Veillon and Zuber, who described a case of systemic infection in a young child.
+The genus was proposed by Knorr in 1923.
+Fusobacterium has been classically considered a normal part of the human oral, gastrointestinal, and female genital flora, which is why infections are not commonly seen.

 Clinical relevance

 Fusobacterium is often associated with ulcerative colitis.
-Research of colon cancer has also shown an overrepresentation of Fusobacterium, both in feces of patients and tumor issue itself.
-Whether Fusobacterium causes these diseases or only colonizes existing tumours, remains undetermined.
+Research of colon cancer has also shown an overrepresentation of Fusobacterium, both in feces of patients and tumor tissue itself.
+Fusobacterium has also been seen increased in individuals infected with HIV as well as in individuals with suboptimal immune recovery as compared to patients who were not infected and had optimal responses.

-The bacterium is a big anchor for biofilms.
-It is usually susceptible to clindamycin, while approximately 20% of the clinical strains are resistant to penicillin.
-In contrast to Bacteroides spp., Fusobacterium has a potent lipopolysaccharide.